I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Introduction

-To accomplish these goals, we consider the fair reviewer assignment problem as an instance of a \emph{fair allocation} problem.
-The theory of fair allocation offers a principled way of discussing fairness and optimality in assignment problems.
+Our principal fairness criterion is \emph{envy}: one paper envies another paper if the other's assigned reviewers constitute a better match than its own assigned reviewers.
+Envy-freeness and its relaxations can be used to preclude significant disparities in reviewer-paper affinity scores.
+State-of-the-art fair reviewer assignment algorithms either maximize the minimum paper affinity score or ensure all affinity scores exceed some threshold~\cite{stelmakh2019peerreview4all,kobren2019paper}.
+Although this approach ensures all papers receive reviewers that pass some minimum quality threshold, there may still be many papers with poorly-aligned reviewers that could benefit from a small number of low-cost trades.
+Envy-based criteria, like envy-freeness up to one item (EF1), ensure that no such ``obvious faults'' exist, locally balancing the assignments.

-Our principal fairness criterion is \emph{envy}: one paper envies another paper if it prefers the other's assigned reviewers over its own.
-It is generally not possible to obtain envy-free allocations for indivisible items~\cite{brandt2016handbookfairdiv}, so we focus on the criterion of envy-free up to one item (EF1) \cite{budish2011ef1,lipton2004approximately}.
-We require that for all pairs of papers, either paper $i$ does not envy paper $j$, or paper $j$ has a reviewer $r$ such that paper $i$ would not envy $j$ if that reviewer were dropped.
-In standard fair allocation settings, the well-known \emph{round-robin} (RR) mechanism produces EF1 allocations by setting an order of agents, and letting them select one item at a time.
-However, the constraint that no paper can be reviewed by the same reviewer twice makes round-robin not EF1.
-To mitigate this problem, we present a variation on classic RR, which we term \emph{Reviewer Round Robin (RRR)}.
+It is generally impossible to obtain envy-free allocations for indivisible items~\cite{brandt2016handbookfairdiv}; thus, we focus on the relaxed criterion of envy-freeness up to one item (EF1) \cite{budish2011ef1,lipton2004approximately}.
+EF1 allocations have the property that whenever a paper $p$ has higher affinity for the reviewers of a paper $p'$, it is due to a single, high-affinity reviewer rather than a complete imbalance in outcomes.
+Maximizing welfare subject to EF1 is NP-hard and is not approximable in polynomial time~\cite{barman2019fair}.
+Thus, we explore methods that produce EF1 allocations with good empirical performance and partial welfare guarantees using \emph{picking sequence mechanisms}.
+In standard fair allocation settings, the well-known \emph{round-robin} (\texttt{RR}) mechanism produces EF1 allocations by setting an order of agents, and letting them select one item at a time.
+Due to constraints on reviewer selection, round-robin is not EF1 for reviewer assignment.
+We thus present a variation on classic \texttt{RR}, which we term \emph{Reviewer Round Robin} ($\RRR$).

+Round-robin mechanisms assign the same number of reviewers to each paper, but sometimes conferences require variable-sized assignments.
+For instance, two-phase reviewing processes often need to assign a variable numbers of reviewers in the second phase when some reviewers failed to respond in the first phase.
+We therefore also study a family of weighted picking sequences which satisfy the Weighted EF1 constraint (WEF1)~\cite{wef1}.
+This constraint generalizes EF1 to settings where agents have unequal item demands, ensuring that agents are EF1 after normalizing by their demands.
+Our algorithms, Weighted Reviewer Picking ($\WRP$) and $\FairSeq$, follow $\RRR$ by applying a standard weighted picking sequence with some added steps to accommodate the constraints of reviewer assignment.